-“At times that has made our progress slower than it would have been with a more narrowly focused supplier base, but we’ve also created something that’s adaptable: a software-defined network with a heterogeneous infrastructure.”
+“At times, that has made our progress slower than it would have been with a more narrowly focused supplier base, but we’ve also created something that’s adaptable: a software-defined network with a heterogeneous infrastructure,” she says.

-Simeonidou adds that, along the way, Bristol has also managed to set some of the terms for what a smart city means.
+Along the ways, adds Simeonidou, Bristol has also managed to set some of the terms for what a smart city means.
 “The concept of ‘city experimentation as a service’ is ours, as is the idea of a ‘programmable city’.
-The terms have been widely adopted by others now, but they were born in Bristol.”
+The terms have been widely adopted by others now, but they were born in Bristol,” she says.

 If that’s the premise behind BiO and its infrastructure, what’s now being delivered on BiO’s fibre network and its middleware?

-One project that used the infrastructure successfully earlier this year was networking tech outfit InterDigital’s trial of a mobile edge computing (MEC) 5G network architecture around Bristol’s Harbourside area.
+One project that used the infrastructure successfully earlier this year was networking tech firm InterDigital’s trial of a mobile edge computing (MEC) 5G network architecture around Bristol’s Harbourside area.

-“Latency reduction, higher bandwidth utilisation, and the ability to deploy such services very close to end users rather than in some distant cloud are crucial to the success of MEC services,” says Dirk Trossen, senior principal engineer at InterDigital.
+“Latency reduction, higher bandwidth utilisation and the ability to deploy such services very close to users rather than in some distant cloud are crucial to the success of MEC services,” says Dirk Trossen, senior principal engineer at InterDigital.

 For Simeonidou, what is following on the heels of the experiment is even more exciting.
 “By the end of November, we should have finalised a small cell deployment that is part of the 5G trials that are also here in Bristol, funded by government rather than Bristol is Open.
 So we can be a 5G leader, too – and we got the opportunity because of our existing testbed.”